What are transitional classes?

 Why do I have to take transitional classes?

 UCA policy requires that students who do not earn certain standardized test scores on reading, writing, and math sections of the test must demonstrate they are college through our transitional courses.
-[Insert link to placement policy]
+Mathematics, Reading, and Writing Placement Policy

 What are corequisite classes?